 Scottish Book Trust is an independent national charity with a mission to ensure people living in Scotland have equal access to books.
 Everyone should have the opportunity to improve their life chances through books and the fundamental skills of reading and writing.
 We are committed to making our website and other digital products accessible to as many people as possible.

 Measures to support accessibility

-This accessibility statement applies to https://www.scottishbooktrust.com(this will open in a new window).
+This accessibility statement applies to https://www.scottishbooktrust.com.
 This website was built to WCAG 2.1 AA standard by our digital agency, Primate, and is run by Scottish Book Trust.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 - Change colours, contrast levels and fonts

 - Zoom in up to 300% without the text spilling off the screen